Updated June 9, 2023

-- The scope of the work, the work timings, etc. could be much different from what they were informed before the recruitment.
-Many a times, a recruiter of an organization, to complete his / her hiring targets, portray an incorrect picture of their goals and roles, often resulting to conflicting situations.
+- The scope of the work, the work timings, etc., could be much different from what they were informed before the recruitment.
+Often, an organization recruiter, to complete his / her hiring targets, portray an incorrect picture of their goals and roles, often resulting in conflicting situations.

-- The same is often seen by placement agencies, as they place the candidates and get their share of fees from the organizations by portraying a rosy picture of the goals and the roles which the individuals would have to perform, which would be far from realities, this leading to a conflicting situations.
+- Placement agencies often see the same, as they place the candidates and get their share of fees from the organizations by portraying a rosy picture of the goals and roles the individuals would have to perform, which would be far from realities, thus leading to a conflicting situation.

-- Organizations encountering such situations would have invariably have higher attrition rates
+- Organizations encountering such situations would have invariably had higher attrition rates.

-There are several types of conflicts at workplace.
+There are several types of conflicts in the workplace.
 Intrapersonal conflict / Intraindividual conflict is the most common form of conflict.
 This is a conflict that exists within an individual.
-When an individual goes into a self-introspection mode, he/she encounters an intrapersonal conflict.
+When an individual goes into self-introspection mode, he/she encounters an intrapersonal conflict.

 Consider a person who comes from a strong ethical background and has strong principles.
-He works for the organization and while working in it, has been asked to grease the palms of an official.
+He works for the organization and has been asked to grease the palms of an official.
 This unethical act may lead to a conflict within an individual as this is against his/her principles.

 Interpersonal Conflict at Workplace

 Interpersonal conflict is a conflict that occurs between two individuals and is a common feature in any organization.
-In fact, it is commonly seen within a function or within department also.
+It is common within a function or a department also.

-There could be a difference of opinion between two individuals within the same function or there could be difference of opinion between the boss and the subordinate.
+There could be a difference of opinion between two individuals within the same function, or there could be a difference of opinion between the boss and the subordinate.
 The production manager and the marketing manager are generally at loggerheads and in a conflicting mode in most manufacturing organizations.

-The Marketing manager over commits the targets to its customers to make them delighted and tries to earn brownie points from the management.
+The Marketing manager over-commits the targets to its customers to delight them and tries to earn brownie points from the management.

-On the other hand, the production manager is at cross roads as he is not able to fulfill the production targets set for the month.
-He is upset with marketing manager as the marketing manager without consulting him, has gone ahead and committed the delivery of products to the client on a particular date, keeping him out of the loop.
+On the other hand, the production manager is at a crossroads as he cannot fulfill the production targets set for the month.
+He is upset with the marketing manager as the marketing manager, without consulting him, has committed to delivering products to the client on a particular date, keeping him out of the loop.

-A little larger than the above could be intergroup conflict which is a conflict that may exist between two groups of people.
-For example, there could be a conflict between the workers and the management due to prolonged dispute over increase in the wages.
-Rivalry between two political parties within the national political arena is yet another example of intergroup conflict.
+A little larger than the above could be an intergroup conflict which is a conflict that may exist between two groups of people.
+For example, there could be a conflict between the workers and the management due to a prolonged dispute over an increase in wages.
+The rivalry between two political parties within the national political arena is another example of intergroup conflict.

 A little larger than the intergroup conflict is Organizational conflict.
-An example of conflict at workplace could be a situation wherein, let us say, the HR department of the organization has rolled out a policy which is not liked by the employees.
-Hence, this could be viewed as a conflicting situation at the organizational level.
-This may be an organizational wide conflict.
+An example of conflict at the workplace could be a situation wherein, let us say, the organization’s HR department has rolled out a policy that the employees do not like.
+Hence, this could be a conflicting situation at the organizational level.
+This may be an organizational-wide conflict.

 Interorganizational Conflict at Workplace

-Interorganizational conflict can be looked upon as rivalry between two organizations.
+Interorganizational conflict can be a rivalry between two organizations.
 This rivalry should not be mistaken as competition between the two organizations.

 Having understood these types of conflicts in an organization, it thus becomes imperative to manage them.
-The success of any manager or the efficiency of any organization is strongly dependent on conflict management.
-Closely associated with managing a conflict , is the style or the way by which it is managed or handled.
+Any manager’s success or organization’s efficiency is strongly dependent on conflict management.
+The style or how it is manageable can closely associate with managing a conflict.

-A conflict could be at a latent stage which may generally not be evident, however, may comprise of factors in a particular situation which may turn into potential sources for inducing a conflict.
-A conflict could be visible in several ways, the most common being anxiety, tension and frustration.
-Here in certain cases the conflict is not only perceived but also felt.
-It may become very visible and may come out in the open as well.
-Both the parties into conflict, may display extreme behaviours like aggression or even withdrawal.
+A conflict could be at a latent stage, which may generally not be evident; however, it may comprise factors in a particular situation that may turn into potential sources for inducing a conflict.
+A conflict could be visible in several ways, the most common being anxiety, tension, and frustration.
+In certain cases, the conflict is not only perceived but also felt.
+It may become very visible and come out in the open.
+Both parties in conflict may display extreme behaviors like aggression or even withdrawal.

 Conflict at Workplace: Management Styles